 How many classes should I take?

 At Stanford, it's important to think not just about how many classes you're taking, but about the total number of course units.
 Most traditional academic classes will be 3, 4, or 5 units; more units generally means more work.
 If you are an incoming frosh, we recommend signing up for 12-15 total units of coursework in your first quarter.
+This should approximately be the equivalent of a 36 - 45 hours work week.

 Keep in mind that adjusting to Stanford is at least the equivalent of a 3-unit course, so give yourself some room to breathe!
 After your first quarter, you can try taking on more if you like.
 In order to graduate in 4 years, you'll need to take an average of 15 units per quarter.